Eppo-exp/eppo-multiplatform/.changeset/tender-wombats-return.md

 This allows further evolution of configuration without breaking users.

-It should be an invisible to SDKs.
+The change should be invisible to SDKs.